 You can also cook your frozen meat along with other freezer meals or frozen produce.
 One of my favourites is to add in frozen Paleo sauce to the Instant Pot.
 You can use this if you want meat in a delicious sauce or you’re making pulled chicken.

-Instant Pot Frozen Meat Free Printable
+Instant Pot Frozen Meat Cook Times

 I have put together a quick one page free printable for you for cooking frozen meat in the Instant Pot.